elatov/elatov.github.io/_posts/2012-06-25-esx-host-lost-access-lun-now-all-vms-showing-invalid.md

 	scsi-qla0-adapter-port=2100001b320b9001:000000:0;

 The customer was utilizing *fcalias*es, *zones*, and *zonesets* for his zoning, pretty standard practice on the MDS Series.
-More information regarding *fcalias*es, *zones*, and *zonesets* can be found in the article entitled &#8220;<a href="http://blog.scottlowe.org/2009/08/24/new-users-guide-to-configuring-cisco-mds-zones-via-cli/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blog.scottlowe.org/2009/08/24/new-users-guide-to-configuring-cisco-mds-zones-via-cli/']);">New User’s Guide to Configuring Cisco MDS Zones via CLI</a>&#8221; and of course from <a href="http://www.cisco.com/en/US/docs/storage/san_switches/mds9000/sw/rel_1_x/1_0_2/san-os/configuration/guide/ZoneCnfg.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.cisco.com/en/US/docs/storage/san_switches/mds9000/sw/rel_1_x/1_0_2/san-os/configuration/guide/ZoneCnfg.html']);">Cisco&#8217;s Manual</a> of the switch.
+More information regarding *fcalias*es, *zones*, and *zonesets* can be found in the article entitled "<a href="http://blog.scottlowe.org/2009/08/24/new-users-guide-to-configuring-cisco-mds-zones-via-cli/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blog.scottlowe.org/2009/08/24/new-users-guide-to-configuring-cisco-mds-zones-via-cli/']);">New User’s Guide to Configuring Cisco MDS Zones via CLI</a>" and of course from <a href="http://www.cisco.com/en/US/docs/storage/san_switches/mds9000/sw/rel_1_x/1_0_2/san-os/configuration/guide/ZoneCnfg.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.cisco.com/en/US/docs/storage/san_switches/mds9000/sw/rel_1_x/1_0_2/san-os/configuration/guide/ZoneCnfg.html']);">Cisco's Manual</a> of the switch.
 So we had to modify the *fcalias* (basically an alias for a wwn, but has other functions as well) and remove the original pWWN and add the new one:

 	san_switch# conf t